meilisearch/documentation/learn/getting_started/main_features.md

 Once you have everything set up, you can change the default settings .... need a better sentence to summarize the whole thing.

-## Starting your journey / Quick start / MeiliSearch 101 /
+## Starting your journey

+We'll start with downloading and installing MeiliSearch.
+You have the option to deploy MeiliSearch locally or over a cloud service.

 ### Download and install